samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

 ## Lab Instructions
 > [!NOTE]
-> Please ensure you have provision your Azure AI Hub and Project as per Lab 1.
+> Please ensure you have provision your Azure AI Hub and Project and setup your A100 compute as per Lab 1.

 ### Step 0: Connect to your Azure AI Compute